gangyi89/deploy-linode-operator/README.md

 # Deploy Linode Firewall Operator

-This repository contains a script to deploy the Linode Firewall Operator to a specified Kubernetes namespace.
+This repository provided an easy way to deploy Linode Firewall Operator into your kubernetes cluster.

+This operator listens to your cluster events and dynamically add worker nodes to the designated firewall instance.

 ## Table of Contents
 - [Prerequisites](#prerequisites)